This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 #SHRM18 will expand your perspective – on your organization, on your career, and on the way you approach HR.
 Join us in Chicago June 17-20, 2018

-Modified Accelerated Cost Recovery System (MACRS) or after claiming a Section 179 deduction for that vehicle.
-Also, the business standard mileage rate cannot be used for more than four vehicles simultaneously.
-These and other requirements for a taxpayer to use a standard mileage rate to calculate the amount of a deductible business expense are found in
+Modified Accelerated Cost Recovery System (MACRS) or after claiming a Section 179 deduction for that vehicle, the IRS said.
+In addition, the business standard mileage rate cannot be used for more than four vehicles used simultaneously.
+These and other requirements for using a standard mileage rate to calculate the amount of a deductible business expense are found in